Valuative invariants for large classes of matroids: Large classes of matroids

-From which the inequality in the lemma follows. \end{proof} We observe that if one particularizes the preceding lemma to a paving matroid $\M$, then the resulting inequality is:
+from which the inequality in the lemma follows. \end{proof}

-where $\uplambda_h$ counts the number of hyperplanes of size $h$ in $\M$.
-Notice that this inequality is a much weaker version of the one in Proposition \ref{prop:bound-hyperplanes-paving}.
+We observe that if one particularizes the preceding bound to a paving matroid $\M$, one obtains a much weaker version of the one in Proposition~\ref{prop:bound-hyperplanes-paving}.

-The statement in Lemma \ref{lemma:bound-lambdarhs} is particularly useful in the context of performing a computer search that considers all elementary split matroids of fixed rank and cardinality.
-Clearly, if a vector of parameters $(\uplambda_{r,h})_{r,h}$ comes from a certain elementary split matroid $\M$ of rank $k$ and cardinality $n$, then decreasing any individual entry of this vector yields a new vector that again comes from an elementary split matroid (which is of course obtained by relaxing a certain stressed subset with non-empty cusp of $\M$.
+The statement in Lemma~\ref{lemma:bound-lambdarhs} is particularly useful in the context of performing a computer search that considers all elementary split matroids of fixed rank and cardinality.
+Note that if a vector of parameters $(\uplambda_{r,h})_{r,h}$ comes from a certain elementary split matroid $\M$ of rank $k$ and cardinality $n$, then decreasing any individual entry of this vector yields a new vector that again comes from an elementary split matroid (which is of course obtained by relaxing a stressed subset).